Webcurios 26/04/24

 THE TROUGH OF (INSTA) FEEDS!

-• Un-Archive: Via to comes this excellent Insta feed which is pretty new (only 12 posts!
+• Un-Archive: Via Pietro Minto comes this excellent Insta feed which is pretty new (only 12 posts!
 So fresh!
 So unsullied!) and which as far as I can tell exists solely to share weird images pulled from the Internet Archive.
 Gems so far include a slightly-confusing Marlboro-branded map of the Lebanon (no idea) and a reminder that the Teenage Mutant Ninja Turtles once did a rap song advising kids that Drugs Are Bad.
 Wonderful stuff.

 • Flowers In Cinema: Er, literally that – frames from cinema in which flowers appear.
 In vases, clasped to one’s bosom, or just general ambient flora – if there’s a flower on screen, it’s probably on here somewhere.